Skip to main content

 Asserting Hook Usage

 Hooks can be asserted against after they have already been applied.
-This can be used interchangeably.
-No setup or declarations are required.
+This can be done using the $this->assertHookApplied() method and can be used interchangeably with expectApplied().

 $this->assertHookApplied( 'the_hook', 2 );